Germany's Schaeuble warns against financial regulation rollback

 "Trade has benefited the world economy enormously – pulling millions out of poverty, bringing prosperity and stability," he said.

-"Turning back the clock on globalization could harm growth substantially.
-It would also destabilize emerging economies – some of which have already suffered from low commodity prices, volatile currencies and fluctuating capital flows in recent years."
+"Turning back the clock on globalisation could harm growth substantially.
+It would also destabilise emerging economies – some of which have already suffered from low commodity prices, volatile currencies and fluctuating capital flows in recent years."

 U.S. President Donald Trump has threatened to impose measures to restrict imports, criticizing countries like Germany and China for running large trade surpluses with the United States and benefiting from weak currencies.

-Zhou Xiaochuan, the head of the People's Bank of China, also urged IMFC members to embrace globalization and free trade.
+Zhou Xiaochuan, the head of the People's Bank of China, also urged IMFC members to embrace globalisation and free trade.

 (Reporting by Leika Kihara; Editing by Paul Simao)